-These financial statements have been prepared using the historical cost convention except any area that is shown at fair value if and as disclosed in the accounting policies.
+These financial statements have been prepared using the historical cost convention except that as disclosed in the accounting policies certain items are shown at fair value.

 The primary economic environment in which the company operates is governed by United States Dollar, and as such the company financial statements have been prepared in this currency.